Run AI entirely in your browser

 The free tier is MIT licensed and fully open source.
 Inspect the code, fork it, contribute to it.
 Additional features are available with a free account, and premium features with a paid subscription.

-ThinkHere supports three different inference backends, each with its own trade-offs.
-All three use WebGPU for GPU acceleration, and all model weights are cached in your browser after the first download.
+ThinkHere supports two inference backends, each with its own trade-offs.
+Both use WebGPU for GPU acceleration, and all model weights are cached in your browser after the first download.

 WebLLM + MLC